lo-mityaesh/AndroidRestrictedWebView/README.md

 ## Disclaimer

 Please note that I am not a lawyer and the information provided here should not be considered legal advice.
 It is important to consult with a qualified legal professional to ensure compliance with all relevant licensing requirements and obligations.

----

-Feel free to update the contents of the README file to include any additional

-sections or information that is relevant to your application.

-If you have any further questions, please let me know!